kocisov/twitch-bot/README.md

 6. Avatars plugin
     * Users can use Avatars
     * Chat can use Avatars
-    * Simple Cache 👋
-      * Local file caching to be added
+7. Say plugin
+    * You are able to chat with your bot account
+8. Stream title and game changing
-7. Usable for everyone, not just kocibot
+9. Usable for everyone, not just kocibot
+10. FileSystem Cache 👋

 ## Needs to be done

 1. Subscribers and BTTV + FrankerZ emotes
-2. Simplify electron-caches.js and make it "not LULable"
+2. Simplify electron-caches.js and make it "better"
 3. Scripts for git, npm...
+4. Restructure, rework weird looking things...

 ## How to get it working

-Required .env variables, I am using .env.local, wondering why 🤔
+Required .env variables

-* `REACT_APP_TWITCH_NAME` name of bot
+* `REACT_APP_TWITCH_BOT_NAME` name of bot
+* `REACT_APP_TWITCH_USER_NAME` name of channel
-* `REACT_APP_TWITCH_PASS` bot's oauth pass => https://twitchapps.com/tmi/
+* `REACT_APP_TWITCH_BOT_PASS` bot's oauth pass => https://twitchapps.com/tmi/
 * `REACT_APP_TWITCH_CLIENT_ID` twitch app client id => https://dev.twitch.tv/dashboard/apps

 ## Installation